 This is the most expensive suit on our list.

-Weighs in at 1.8 lbs.
+Weighs in at 1.8 pounds.
 Flat lock stitching for durability and comfort.
 Adjustable collar offers the ideal fit.
 Seamless underarm gusset and flex cut leg openings make it easy to get on and off.
 Made with 2.5mm neoprene.
 Multiple accent color options.

 This is not designed for the highly competitive triathlons like Iron Man competitions.

 Chafe-free support and design is great for the biking portion of the race.
-Very lightweight at 7.4 oz.
+Very lightweight at 7.4 ounces.
 Back pocket can hold small items.
 Flat, anti-friction seams throughout.
 No built-in bra, so women can wear their own.
 Soft leg finish keeps suit in place and won't ride up.

 This is not designed for cold water swimming.